 Earlier, you had to set up the columns of the

 are multiple ways to evaluate the quality of a model's forecast

 values.
-In this case, we calculated the mean absolute percentage
+In this case, you calculated the mean absolute percentage

 error and got 4.24%.

-What might we take away from this?
-Our non-seasonal ARIMA model predicts that the price of a trip from the airport to Manhattan remains constant at $62 and performs well against the testing dataset.
+What can you take away from this?
+The non-seasonal ARIMA model predicts that the price of a trip from the airport to Manhattan remains constant at $62 and performs well against the testing dataset.
 Unlike some ride hailing apps such as Uber that have surge pricing during rush hours, yellow taxicab prices stay pretty much constant all day.

-From a technical standpoint, we have seen how TimescaleDB integrates seamlessly with other PostgreSQL extensions PostGIS and MADlib.
+From a technical standpoint, you have seen how TimescaleDB integrates seamlessly with other PostgreSQL extensions PostGIS and MADlib.
 This means that TimescaleDB users can easily take advantage of the vast PostgreSQL ecosystem.

 The Holt-Winters model is another widely used tool in time-series analysis and forecasting.
 It can only be used for seasonal time-series data.
 The Holt-Winters model uses simple exponential smoothing to make future predictions.
 So with time-series data, the forecast is calculated from taking a weighted average of past values, with more recent data points having greater weight than previous points.
 Holt-Winters is considered to be simpler than ARIMA, but there is no clear answer as to which time-series prediction model is superior in time-series forecasting.
 It is advised to create both models for a particular dataset and compare the performance to find out which is more suitable.

-We will use Python to analyze how long it takes from the Financial District to Times Square at different time periods during the day.
-We need to install various Python packages:
+You can use Python to analyze how long it takes from the Financial District to Times Square at different time periods during the day.
+You need to install these Python packages:

 pip install psycopg2 pip install pandas pip install numpy pip install statsmodels